Do you have a personal vision? Are you a true independent filmmaker? Do you hate making compromises?

 The Toronto Arthouse Film Festival is dedicated to showcasing innovative and exciting work by risk-taking filmmakers from around the world.
 Aesthetically and thematically varied, these films mark the arrival of exciting new directing talents.

-All screenings will take place at the Redwood Theatre, located in Toronto on October 7-11, 2019.
+All screenings will take place at the Fox Theatre in Toronto.

 The Toronto Arthouse Film Festival is an IMDB eligible film festival.
 This means that all selections and awards can be added to your IMDB film listing.